khaled-mehizel/maven-market-analysis/README.md

 - Set Region_ID as a foreign key that references the primary key in the 'Regions' table using the following statement:

       foreign key ("region_id") REFERENCES MM_region("region_id")
 - Created a full_address calculated column by concatenating the address columns, this time using **CONCAT_WS()** because it's there, and it's very neat!
-We'll specify a space as the seperator, and it'll add it in automatically.
+We'll specify a space as the separator, and it'll add it in automatically.
 - We extract the area code from the store's phone number using ~~LEFT() and CHARINDEX()~~ **SUBSTRING_INDEX()**
   - I don't know how US area codes work, so I must assume that the area codes aren't necessarily only 3 digits.
   - We add a -1 inside the LEFT function so that it doesn't extract the hyphen as well.